Quantum complexity in gravity, quantum field theory, and quantum information science: Preface

 \section{Preface}

-This review's main goal is to facilitate new, and consolidate existing, bridges between communities whose members study quantum complexity.
-The communities use different conceptual approaches, mathematical tools, and levels of rigor.
-Other reviews cover some of the topics discussed below~\cite{Susskind:2018pmk,Chapman:2021jbh,Nandy:2024htc}.
-However, we offer two novel perspectives.
-First, our diverse backgrounds enable us to cover extensive ground at the intersection of gravity, quantum information theory, quantum field theory (QFT), and quantum many-body systems.
-Second, this review reflects the state of the art in this fast-moving field in early 2025.
+The goal of this review is to facilitate the construction of new bridges between different fields of physics that study dynamical phenomena through the lens of quantum complexity.
+These fields define and use different notions of complexity, which require distinct methods and tools for analysis.
+Many of these developments are individually reviewed in \cite{Susskind:2018pmk,Chapman:2021jbh,Nandy:2024htc}.
+We hope to offer a complementary, integrative perspective at the intersection of gravity, quantum information theory, quantum field theory (QFT), and quantum many-body systems.
+This is a fast moving field and our review captures the state of the art in early 2025.